epam/ai-dial/docs/user-guide.md

 - **Generate answer**: click enter to generate the response to your prompt.
 - **Stop generating**: in the process of generating the response, you can stop it.
 - **Regenerate response**: when stopped, you can regenerate the response. **Important**: If you encounter a server error or click the **Stop Generating** button and receive an empty response, the **Send** button will be disabled.
 To continue the conversation, you'll need to generate the answer again.
 If you receive a partial response (a combination of text and an error), the model can still proceed, while for Assistants/Applications, you'll need to generate the response again.
-- **Delete/Edit**: during the conversation, you can edit or delete your prompts.
+- **Delete/Edit Prompts**: during the conversation, you can edit or delete your prompts.
 After a prompt has been edited, the response is regenerated, and all your prompts after the edited one will be deleted.
 When you delete your prompt, the response will be deleted, too.
+- **Delete conversations**: you can delete one, all or selected conversations.
+Refer to [Delete](#delete) section to learn more.
 - **Attach files**: some models and applications (e.g. _DIAL RAG_) support adding attachments (files, links, folders) to conversations.
 In this case, you'll see the **Attachments** icon available in the chat box.
 Click it to upload a file from your device or select an already uploaded file.
 Refer to the [Manage attachments](#attachments) section for details.
 - **Download attached files**: click the **Download** icon near the file name.
 - **Preview attached images**: click the **Expand** icon near the image name.